|

 failed to produce a R&B hit.

-performance in Cincinnati, he fell off the stage injuring himself.
+during a live performance in Cincinnati, he fell off the stage injuring

-Green saw this as a further sign from god and retired from secular
+himself.
+Green saw this as a further sign from god and retired from

-music devoting his time to preaching.
-He released a series of gospel
+secular music devoting his time to preaching.
+He released a series

-albums throughout the 1980’s and even reunited with Willie
+of gospel albums throughout the 1980’s and even reunited with

 on the A&M label.

-collaborating with Annie Lenox on the hit single “Put a little
+music in 1988, collaborating with Annie Lenox on the hit single

-in Good Hands”.
-This album was positively received by the
+“Your Hearts in Good Hands”.
+This album was positively

-music critics, but failed to hit.
-2003 saw his first release for
+received by the music critics, but failed to hit.
+2003 saw his first

-the Blue Note record label “I Can’t Stop”, which
+release for the Blue Note record label “I Can’t Stop”,

 Ok” followed in early 2005 and proves that Al Green’s